Texas State begins transition from TRACS to Canvas

 Texas State begins next phase of replacing TRACS with a new learning management system — Canvas.

-Texas State has begun implementing a new learning management system, “Canvas,” to faculty and students, and could grace your laptop screens as soon as this semester.
+Texas State has begun implementing Canvas to faculty and students, and could grace your laptop screen as soon as this semester.

 Learning management systems, or LMS, are online software applications that allow administrations to compile and apportion courses, tests, grades, announcements, assignments, classes and other educational materials online.
 The current LMS in use by the university is TRACS.